jaycelmarie/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+Welcome to our Music Visualizer Project.
+This assignment will consist of ??? different visual effects.
+An interactive menu will be displayed and as the user, you are able to switch through different renders using button clicks.

+First Visual: In the first visual, a distorted circle will be displayed at the center of the screen.
+Lines are used to construct this circle and there exists a gap in the middle - there are circles within that gap synchronizing with the music.
+Random generated lines are placed at the top and bottom of the screen and it is also synchronizing with the music- adding a more visualising effect to the program.
+The background will have a connect-the-dot flower effect on the visual synchonized with the music.
+Last but not least is the added beams coming from the distorted circle.
+I think that by adding this randomly generated beams, it creates a more chaotic approach to the visual contrasting with the other visual effects.
+The visual colour of everything displayed will be randomly generated RGB.

 # Instructions